Skip to main content

 What it means for you

-It works the first time you install it
+Works the first time you install it

-It's built for your platform, not copy-pasted across them
+Built for your platform, not copy-pasted

 Each platform adapter is written and certified independently.
 A Claude Code skill uses Claude Code conventions.
 A Codex skill uses Codex conventions.
 No lowest-common-denominator compromises.

-You get research-grade outputs, not prompt demos
+Research-grade output, not prompt demos

-Nothing ships without passing everything
+Nothing ships without passing everything.

 There is no partial certification.
 A skill either passes every check on every platform, or it does not enter the catalog.
 The badge is binary.